CodeForPhilly/ops/ca/README.md

 > 1. sudo ./makerootca.sh
 > 2. Use a password that you will remember.
 > 3. Verify you get your sha256 Signature

+TODO --

+> 1. Write instructions on how to make the intermediate CA
+> 2. Rules and regulations.